pawanpaudel93/ts-m3u-parser/README.md

 ## Description

-`@pawanpaudel93/m3u-parser` is an npm package that provides a parser for M3U files.
+`@pawanpaudel93/m3u-parser` is a package that provides a parser for M3U files.
 It allows you to parse the contents of an M3U file and convert it into a list of stream information.
 The parsed information can be saved as a JSON or M3U file.

 ## Installation